 For example, what about the students who don’t have the tools and are considering ruling out higher education because they assume they can’t afford it?
 Nearly a third of those who aren’t sure if they’ll continue education after high school say it’s because they aren’t sure who will pay for it.
-With some more financial literacy support, students may be surprised to learn there are avenues out there to make college more affordable – and they start with (free) steps taken while still in high school.
+With some more financial literacy education, high school students may be surprised to learn there are avenues out there to make college more affordable—and they start with (free) steps taken while still in high school.

 Building a Future of Financial Independence

-While it’s encouraging that high schools are beginning to provide education on finances and the support available to students, it doesn’t have to start and end with high schools.
-There are a ton of free resources online to help coach students and families through this next chapter of their future:
+While it’s encouraging that high schools are beginning to provide financial literacy education and support to students, it doesn’t have to start and end with high schools.
+There are a ton of free financial literacy tools and resources online to help coach students and families through this next chapter of their future:

 - Next up?
 Scholarships.
-Research shows scholarships are the single most-used resource students use to pay for college, used by two-thirds of families, and they covered nearly a third of college costs in 2018-19.
-There are a ton of resource available to find them, including Sallie Mae’s free Scholarship Search Tool.
+Research shows scholarships are the single most-used resource students use to pay for college, used by more than half of families—in fact, scholarships and grants covered 16% of college costs in 2020-21.
+There are a ton of resources available to find them, including Sallie Mae’s free Scholarship Search Tool.
 Students can also check with their high school or career counselor for additional scholarship resources.